jedisct1/rust-minisign/README.md

 # rust-minisign

-A pur Rust implementation of the [Minisign](https://jedisct1.github.io/minisign/) signature system.
+A pure Rust implementation of the [Minisign](https://jedisct1.github.io/minisign/) signature system.

 This is a crate, designed to be used within by applications.